maxim-saplin/ambilytics/README.md

 *Ambilytics* Flutter plugin solves this issue by enabling GA4 Measurement Protocol for unsupported platforms (Windows and Linux) and creating a unified interface that abstracts away interaction with 2 different analytics backends:
 - Google/Firebase Analytics
     - You enable and configure it for any of the required platforms (Android, iOS, macOS, Web)
-    - *Note:* as of July 2023 macOS is in Beta and may be displayed as iOS platform in Firebase/Google Analytics consoles, just choose proper Data Stream name for it in GA console
+    - *Note:* as of July 2023 macOS is in Beta and may be displayed as iOS platform in Firebase/Google Analytics consoles, choose proper Data Stream name for it in GA console
 - GA4 Measurement Protocol
     - You create a separate Web stream to track events sent from Windows/Linux